 In 2011, The Hopewell News & Patriot ran an excellent article on our firm’s 100 years of service to the Tri-Cities area.

-Continuing our founding partners’ tradition of providing highly professional, skilled and aggressive legal representation to accident and injury victims are the two lead attorneys in our Hopewell office, Lee J. Bujakowski and Lori L. Smith.
+Continuing our founding partners’ tradition of providing highly professional, skilled and aggressive legal representation to accident and injury victims are the two lead attorneys in our Hopewell office, Lee J. Bujakowski and Kate Kulbok.

 Lee is well known throughout the community as the quarterback of Hopewell High School’s 2003 state championship football team who went on to captain the baseball team at James Madison University.
 He recently returned to his hometown to practice law after graduating from the Tulane University School of Law.

-Lori is a highly experienced trial lawyer who brings a unique perspective to helping our personal injury clients after having spent 13 years working with insurance defense firms.
+Kate is a highly experienced trial lawyer who brings a unique perspective to helping our personal injury clients.

-Joining Lee and Lori in our Hopewell office are a team of experienced paralegals: Lindsay Billmeyer, Tonda Huddleston, Evelyn Riviera, Julie Thomas and Vickie Turner.
+Joining Lee and Kate in our Hopewell office are a team of experienced paralegals: Kristin LeMire, Amanda Rhodes, Evelyn Rivera, Chris Snyder, and Julie Thomas.

 For more than a century, Marks & Harrison, has represented clients in personal injury and wrongful death matters.
 Our goal in every case is to move efficiently and effectively towards pursuing the compensation our clients deserve.
 We immediately assign investigators to cases, and we prepare each case as if it is going to trial, which gives us leverage when seeking timely resolution of cases through settlements.